artbezerra/React-Native/README.md

 # React Native & React JS

-- Repositório dedicado a aprender os básico de React Native como uma breve introdução ao Front-End.
+- Repository dedicated to learning React Native & React JS as a brief introduction to Front-End.
-- Para as atividades em React Native, tenho usado Expo Snacks e Visual Studio Code.
+- I'll be using Expo Snacks and Visual Studio Code.
-- A utilização de LLMs no código será apenas por conveniência.
-(Sem Vibe Coding por aqui)
+- The use of LLMs will be for convenience only.
+(No Vibe Coding allowed)